Public Safety

 • Increasing security measures at all major events to include monitoring parking, bag searches, use of metal detectors and other resources as needed

-• Establishing a campus patrolled by a sworn police department
+• Establishing a campus patrolled by a sworn police department.

 AlertGCU